MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/xamarin-forms.md

     ![Test Apps Dialog](images/get-started-xamarin-forms-05-add-test-apps-xs.png "Test Apps Dialog")

     The **Unit Test** pad should now have a reference to the iOS and Android projects.
-This will allow the Visual Studio for Mac test runner to execute UITests locally against the two Xamarin.Forms projects.
+This allows the Visual Studio for Mac test runner to execute UITests locally against the two Xamarin.Forms projects.

 #### Adding UITest to the iOS app